 No matter how well families follow money-saving tips to build their savings, many employees are financially unable to take parental leave.
 Many workers may burn through their savings, leaving them financially strained.
 Instead of bonding with their children or physically recovering from birth, some women may look for part-time work or return to their job before they’re ready.

 If your company doesn’t offer paid parental leave, it’s important to consider ways to earn passive income when you’re a family planning to build wealth while you’re away from your full-time job.

 Companies may provide some paid parental leave benefits, but policies vary in terms of how they cover leave for birthing and non-birthing parents.
 Paid parental leave alleviates some stress, allowing parents to focus on their family and their health.
 Workers can put their savings toward an emergency fund or a retirement plan, making them financially healthy.

 In 2021, more than 47 million Americans left their jobs, including new working parents.
 Some went on to new jobs, but a recent study on the Great Resignation found that 45% of workers left without job offers, and 53% of workers who went on to new roles took pay cuts.

 The No.1 reason workers quit their jobs was because of a toxic workplace.
 Toxic work environments are characterized by bad bosses, high-stress timelines, overtime work, and office politics.
 In some of the most serious situations, workers report feeling harassed and unsupported.

-By providing parental leave for new moms, companies can support their co-workers and make them feel like valued members of the team.
+By providing paid parental leave for new moms, companies can support their co-workers and make them feel like valued members of the team.
 Supported parents will be more likely to stay at a company long-term instead of leaving for better opportunities.
 When companies retain employees, it creates an overall stronger workforce.